caipiblack/STM32-CAN-Bus-board/README.md

 - Temperature: 300°C.
 4. Solder the CMS components in this order: D4, D6, D1, D5, D2, U2, U3.
 5. Solder the other components in this order: C1, C10, C4, R4, R2, R6, R3, R5, F1, Jumper, C6, C5, L1.
-6. Mount the `NUCLEO-L432KC` board in the headers and solder the headers to the PCB (Doing it like this prevent issues with headers that are not perfectly vertical).
+6. Mount the `NUCLEO-L432KC` board in the headers and solder the headers to the PCB (Doing it like this prevent issues with headers that are not perfectly vertical or parallel).
 7. Remove the nucleo board from the soldered headers.

-Configuration of the `NUCLEO-L432KC` board:
-- Remove the jumper!
-- Remove SB9.
-- Remove SB14.

-**WARNING: Do not put the `NUCLEO-L432KC` board on the `STM32-CAN-Bus-board` and power on without removing the jumper, SB9 and SB14!**

 ## PCB testing instructions